 This sets the tone for the rest of the morning, and sometimes even the rest of the day.

 Intentionally staying away from social media forces you to use your time either in the mornings, or during your commute to work, or while your morning coffee, in a different way.

-Instead of reading a feed, read a book.
+Rather then spending time reading a feed, read a book.
 Instead of taking some photos for Instagram, take a quick morning walk.
-Instead of seeing what so-and-so Tweeted, notice what thoughts enter your mind with a morning meditation.
+Rather than seeing what so-and-so Tweeted, notice what thoughts enter your mind with a morning meditation.

 One thing I’ve found when I’ve had to force myself off of social media for a while, was just how mindful I became of my device usage.

 It actually started to bother me.

 I caught myself several times, reaching for my phone, scrolling over to an app that I deleted.
-I found myself compulsively typing Twitter.com into my address bar before stopping myself.
+Then I found myself compulsively typing Twitter.com into my address bar before stopping myself.

-I became much more mindful during this period.
-I was no longer a zombie scrolling through feeds and moving from one social media app to another without putting much thought into it.
+I became much more mindful during this period and I was no longer a zombie scrolling through feeds and moving from one social media app to another without putting much thought into it.

 Finally, I began to realize just how much mental real estate and time this stuff actually took from me and my life.
 It was pretty eye-opening.
 Then I began to think about how many of my friends and family are caught up in this as well.

 It helped me practice mindfulness more in my daily activities and routine.
 It forced me to be present and actually sit with the boredom and cravings I had.

-Here’s the step-by-step process to take a social media detox.
+Here’s the step-by-step process to take your first social media detox.
 On the surface, it may seem simple, but we’re going to walk through it anyway to ensure you’re set up for success with it.
+This guide will also help you get through your first week so that time spent is spent productively and go on without social media cold turkey.

-Tell people you interact the most with that you’ll be offline for a while.
+Tell people you interact the most that you’ll be offline for a while.
 This will do a few things.